KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 Autocomplete is an important part of the typing experience, where autocomplete suggestions are shown as the current text changes.

-In KeyboardKit, an ``AutocompleteProvider`` can be used to provide suggestions to an ``AutocompleteContext``, which in turn can update views like an ``AutocompleteToolbar`` automatically through state observation.
+In KeyboardKit, an ``AutocompleteProvider`` can be used to provide suggestions, which in turn can be presented in views like an ``AutocompleteToolbar``.

 KeyboardKit doesn't have a standard provider as it has for other services.
 Instead, it binds a disabled provider to ``KeyboardInputViewController/services`` until you replace it with a custom provider or activate KeyboardKit Pro.

-[KeyboardKit Pro][Pro] unlocks and registers local autocomplete.
+[KeyboardKit Pro][Pro] unlocks a local and a remote autocomplete provider.
 More information about Pro features can be found at the end of this article.